4 Of The Worst Excuses for Not Doing Your Work

 WHAT BROUGHT THIS ABOUT

-In the applications I’ve received and some of the interviews I’ve conducted so far, I’ve been reminded several times how rampant it is for people’s words and actions not to be congruent.
+I’ve been reminded several times recently how rampant it is for people’s words and actions not to be congruent.
 It’s not because people are liars or they want to be out of integrity.
 It’s because a lot of people don’t have a personal code of integrity.
 It’s nearly impossible to be aligned if you don’t know what you’re aligning with, and most people don’t specifically.

-So when podcast listener Amy Jo Fernandez sent me a message the other day with this question, I was a resounding, “I know what you mean!!” and decided to address it on the blog this week as well as next week’s Ask Elizabeth podcast episode so keep an eye out for that on December 9.
+So when podcast listener Amy Jo Fernandez sent me a message the other day with this question, I was a resounding, “I know what you mean!!” and decided to address it on the blog this week as well as in this podcast episode here.

 “I have been wanting to write to you.
 Your podcast.
 It is everything.
 I love what you are doing and cannot wait to see it continue to evolve.